 proposed design.
 A description of the proposed building used to estimate annual energy use for determining compliance based on total building performance.

+rated design.
+A description of the proposed building used to determine the energy rating index.

 readily accessible.
 Capable of being reached quickly for operation, renewal or inspection without requiring those to whom ready access is requisite to

 climb over or remove obstacles or to resort to portable ladders or access equipment (see "Accessible").

 repair.
-The reconstruction or renewal of any part of an existing building .
+The reconstruction or renewal of any part of an existing building for the purpose of its maintenance or to correct damage.

+reroofing.
+The process of recovering or replacing an existing roof covering.
+See “Roof recover” and “Roof replacement.”

 residential building.
 For this code, includes detached one- and two-family dwellings and multiple single-family dwellings (townhouses) as well as Group R-2, R-3 and R-4 buildings three stories or less in height above grade plane.

 roof assembly.
 A system designed to provide weather protection and resistance to design loads.
 The system consists of a roof covering and roof deck or a single component serving as both the roof covering and the roof deck.
 A roof assembly includes the roof covering, underlayment, roof deck, insulation, vapor retarder and interior finish.

+roof recover.
+The process of installing an additional roof covering over a prepared existing roof covering without removing the existing roof covering.

+roof repair.
+Reconstruction or renewal of any part of an existing roof for the purposes of its maintenance.

+roof replacement.
+The process of removing the existing roof covering, repairing any damaged substrate and installing a new roof covering.

 r-value (thermal resistance).
 The inverse of the time rate of heat flow through a body from one of its bounding surfaces to the other surface for a unit temperature difference between the two surfaces, under steady state conditions, per unit area (h • ft2 • °F/Btu) [(m2 • K)/W].

 service water heating.
 Supply of hot water for purposes other than comfort heating.